barel-mishal/astro-resume/src/pages/index.md

 Isreal Ramat Gan, IL | barel.mishal@mail.huji.ac.il | 0509042020 | [GitHub](<https://github.com/barel-mishal>) | [Linkedin](<https://www.linkedin.com/in/barel-mishal/>)

-Barel Mishal is a self-taught programmer from Ramat Gan, Israel.
-He holds a B.Sc from the Hebrew University.
-Currently, he is working on a large project called NutriPlay, which is a website that helps nutritionists create nutritional anamnesis and provides helpful search capabilities for the Ministry of Health's nutrition database.
-He aspires to be a software engineer, working on big projects in the field of nutrition to make a change.
+self-taught programmer from Ramat Gan, Israel.
+Hold a B.Sc from the Hebrew University.
+Currently, am working on a large project called NutriPlay, which is a website that helps nutritionists create nutritional anamnesis and provides helpful search capabilities for the Ministry of Health’s nutrition database.
+Aspire to be a software engineer, working on big projects in the field of nutrition to make a change.

 ## Work Experience